osic/ref-impl/documents/osic-deploy/osic-provisioning.rst

 #.
 Boot the deployment host to this ISO using a USB drive, CD/DVD-ROM,
    iDRAC, or iLO.
-   To get an access to a server console through ILO, find the host ILO IP address through a web browser:
+   To get an access to a server console through ILO, find the host iLO IP address through a web browser:

    #.
 Log in with the credentials provided.
    #.
 Request a remote console from the GUI.
    #.
 To deploy the server, select the ``Virtual Drives`` tab from the
-      ILO console, press ``Image File CD/DVD-ROM``, then select the Ubuntu image you downloaded to your local directory.
+      iLO console, press ``Image File CD/DVD-ROM``, then select the Ubuntu image you downloaded to your local directory.
    #.
 Click the ``Power Switch`` tab and select ``Reset`` to reboot
       the host from the image.